semiprime/pygenda/docs/known_issues.md

 * In comboboxes, when in "popped out" state, +/-/</> keys don't work

+* In the Entry Properties dialog, some properties are missing (attendees), and dates aren't localised

 * In code, various places marked with '!!' indicating known bugs or temporary/placeholder implementations.